Religious and non-religious festival in the Philippines

 Read more about Panagbenga Festival | Travel Guide

 BABAYLAN FESTIVAL | BAGO CITY

 Babaylan Festivity is one unique celebration which depicts the rituals and ceremonies performed by Babaylans in the olden times.
 Babaylans played a great role in the history of the place.

 Read more about Babaylan Festival | Travel Guide

 LIST OF RELIGIOUS AND NON-RELIGIOUS FESTIVALS IN THE PHILIPPINES – MARCH

 KAAMULAN FESTIVAL | BACOLOD CITY

-Claimed to be one of the most authentic ethnic festivals in the country.
-The festival is a celebration of the culture and tradition of the 7 tribal ethnic groups who are the original inhabitants in the Province of Bukidnon, namely: Manobo, Higaonon, Talaandig, Umayamnon, Matigsalug, Tigwahanon, and Bukidnon.
+Claimed to be one of the most authentic ethnic festivity in the country.
+The fiesta is a celebration of the culture and tradition of the 7 tribal ethnic groups who are the original inhabitants in the Province of Bukidnon, namely: Manobo, Higaonon, Talaandig, Umayamnon, Matigsalug, Tigwahanon, and Bukidnon.